Infrastructure Projects Updates

 Beach Access Upgrades

 Following critical structure strengthening work, completed in 2022, designs were developed for a further upgrade to the north and south stairways of this beach access.
 Designs encompass a redevelopment upon existing footings to minimise habitat and cultural heritage disturbance.
 The Nature Parks construction team, together with local contractors will deliver the project which commenced late 2024.
 Improvements include a reconfiguration of stairs and landings and replacement of deteriorating timbers and fixings including non-slip materials.
 Please see Fig 1 Below.
-Construction commenced November 2024 and are being undertaken in several stages to prevent disruption during peak summer season and during short-tailed shearwater fledging period.
-Completion is expected by August 2025.
+Construction is being undertaken in several stages to prevent disruption during peak summer season and during short-tailed shearwater fledging period.
+Completion is expected by September 2025.

 Fig 1.
 Planned upgrades of the various beach access segments